-- gather relevant information from one or two sources while using the origin and structure to guide their selection. - evaluate a source by distinguishing between fact and opinion.
+- gather relevant information from multiple sources while using the origin, structure, and context to guide the selection. - use distinctions among fact and opinion to determine the credibility of multiple sources. - identify evidence that draws information from multiple sources in response to compelling questions. - use evidence to develop claims in response to compelling questions.
 Dimension 4: Communicating Conclusions and Taking Informed Action Students should construct and communicate claims for a variety of purposes and audiences.
 These audiences may range from the school classroom to the larger public community.
 Individually and collaboratively, students: